AnirudhVetukuri/AnirudhVetukuri/README.md

 - 🌱 I enjoy learning and love improving myself in every facet of my life.
 - 👯 I’m looking to collaborate on any interesting projects and improve my skills.
 Please reach out if you need help with anything!
--	:computer: Currently looking for intern positions in my fields of experience or new ones!
+-	:computer: Currently looking for intern positions.
 - 📫 How to reach me: anirudh.vetukuri@gmail.com